ludovicoloreti/YACTA/README.md

 ## USAGE

-To use it, make sure to have a "/file" folder inside the root project as shown here, with the list (or the lonely) of Sample to analyze, then simply type
+To use it, make sure to have a "/files" folder inside the root project as shown here, with the list (or the lonely) of Sample to analyze, then simply type

 ```bash
 node yacta.js [ FILE_NAME_TO_ANALYZE ]
 ```

-And after that, you will see in the "results" folder two files: one, the simpliest, to use (if you want) with the stack ELK, and the other, more verbose, as you want.
+And after that, you will see in the "/results" folder two files: one, the simpliest, to use (if you want) with the stack ELK, and the other, more verbose, as you want.

 _tested on MacOS_